AbsaOSS/filename-inspector/README.md

 - **Default**: `console`
 - **Options**:
   - `console`: Prints the list of violated files to the console.
   - `csv`: Generates a CSV file with the report.
-No output prints to the console.
+No printout of violated files to the console, unless verbose is enabled.
 Path to the report file is provided in the `report-path` output.
   - `json`: Generates a JSON file with the report.
-No output prints to the console.
+No printout of violated files to the console, unless verbose is enabled.
 Path to the report file is provided in the `report-path` output.

 ### `verbose-logging`
 - **Description**: Enable verbose logging to provide detailed output during the action’s execution, aiding in troubleshooting and setup.